hfbigbio/hfbigbio.github.io/index.md

 # What is the goal ?

 Despite the large scale improvement in natural language processing in fine-tuning, few-shot and zero shot modeling approaches, the biomedical community suffers from a _dataset_ _debt_ problem.
-Our goal is to gather and collect a large set of biomedical datasets into consistent scehmas and formats for downstream tasks.
+Our goal is to gather and collect a large set of biomedical datasets into consistent schemas and formats for downstream tasks.

 # Where should I start?

 [Go to Github Repository](https://github.com/bigscience-workshop/biomedical).

 [Join the Discord Server](https://discord.gg/Cwf3nT3ajP).

 # What will I do during the hackathon?